jacan20/portfolio/_posts/2024-03-15-indy-car-steering-controller.md

 #### Cascaded PD Controller

 Our control strategy employed a **cascaded PD controller** with two loops:
-- **Outer Loop:** Converts voltage commands to tire angle commands.
+- **Outer Loop:** Controls an input voltage on a motor on the steering column to front tire angle.
-- **Inner Loop:** Maps tire angle commands to vehicle angle responses.
+- **Inner Loop:** Maps tire angle to the vehicle yaw angle response.

 *Note: The voltage-to-tire angle model is omitted for brevity.*